Linear Convergent Distributed Nash Equilibrium Seeking with Compression: INTRODUCTION

 \section{INTRODUCTION}

 Game theory has been studied extensively on account of its significant role in analyzing the interactions among rational decision-makers.
-Engineering applications of game-theoretic methods include congestion control in traffic networks \cite{ma2011decentralized}, charging/discharging of electric vechicles \cite{grammatico2017dynamic} and demand-side management in smart grid \cite{saad2012game}.
-As an important issue, Nash equilibrium(NE) seeking has attracted ever-increasing attention with the emergence of multi-agent networks.
+Engineering applications of game-theoretic methods include congestion control in traffic networks \cite{ma2011decentralized}, charging or discharging of electric vechicles \cite{grammatico2017dynamic} and demand-side management in smart grid \cite{saad2012game}.
+As an important issue, Nash equilibrium (NE) seeking has attracted ever-increasing attention with the emergence of multi-agent networks.
 Conceptually, NE is a proposed solution in multiplayer noncooperative games, where a number of selfish players aim to minimize their own cost functions by making decisions according to others' actions.

 A large body of work on NE seeking has been reported in the recent literature (see e.g.\cite{yu2017distributed,belgioioso2018projected,shamma2005dynamic} and references therein).
 Most of them assumed that each player can access the actions of all other players.
 This global knowledge assumption requires a central coordinator to broadcast the information to the network, which is sometimes impractical \cite{ghaderi2014opinion,bimpikis2019cournot}.
 Hence, distributed NE seeking algorithms have become a subject of great interest recently, where a distributed information sharing protocol is adopted to exchange local messages among players.
 For example, Ye et al. \cite{ye2017distributed} designed distributed NE seeking method based on consensus protocols, where each player estimates and eventually reconstructs the action profile of all players.
-For constrained aggregate games, a subgradient-based distributed algorithm was proposed by Lou et al. \cite{lou2015nash} for NE seeking over time-varying netowrks.
+For constrained aggregate games, a subgradient-based distributed algorithm was proposed by Lou et al. \cite{lou2015Nash} for NE seeking over time-varying netowrks.
 In discrete time cases, early works \cite{koshal2016distributed,salehisadaghiani2016distributed} only studied algorithms with vanishing step-sizes, resulting in slow convergence.
-Recently, fixed step-szie algorithms were designed by Tatarenko et al. \cite{tatarenko2020geometric} based on restricted monotonicity property, guaranteeing linear convergence for NE seeking.
+Recently, fixed step-size algorithms were designed by Tatarenko et al. \cite{tatarenko2020geometric} based on monotonicity property, guaranteeing linear convergence for NE seeking.
+Bianchi and Grammatico \cite{bianchi2020Nash} designed a fixed-step gradient algorithm to seek a NE over directed graphs with the knowledge of Perron-Frobenius (PF) eigenvector of the adjacency matrix.